Factual/smaker/README.md

 # PA workflow helper / snakemake runner (smaker)

 ## Motivation
-This module-based workflow was intended to allow for grouping generic snakemake rules that can be:
+This module-based workflow allows for grouping generic snakemake rules that can be:

 1) flexibly partitioned and interchanged